 The Werkraumhaus represents more than just the architectural manifestation of a specific way of utilizing or making reference to traditional archetypes.
 It was established as a stage, an exhibition space, and a show case for the members of the Werkraum Bregenzerwald, with whose help it was also developed, and was endowed by its Swiss architect, Peter Zumthor, with a physical conciseness and sense of presence that appeal to all the senses.
 The building is thus an expression of the concentration and quality of the regional craftsmanship and, at the same time, a celebratory gesture of the proud sense of the protagonists’ own identity, apparent in the way they make the results of their work public and open for discussion.

 In this sense, the building is eloquent testimony to the importance of the regional craft culture and the sense of purpose and willingness of the craftspeople to rise to the challenges of our time through their affiliation with the Werkraum Bregenzerwald, while retaining their innovative flair by collaborating with architects and designers.

-Exhibition and meeting site with administration, shop and restaurant
+Exhibition and meeting site with administration, shop and cafeteria